fbef0102/Game-Private_Plugin/L4D_插件/Survivor_人類/l4d_block_ff_shake/readme.md

 			* Experiencing recoil
 	* After
 		* When teammates or ai bots shoot you
-			* No FF damage
 			* No screen shaking
 			* Not getting experiencing recoil
 		* When teammates or ai bots shove you
 			* No screen shaking
 			* Not getting experiencing recoil

-	* 🟥 This plugin will disable any friendly fire bullet damage between survivors, don't install this with other plugins which modify friendly fire damage.
-		* Molotove, gascan, flame, explosive proptank still does FF damage
 </details>

 * Require | 必要安裝